Anju3436/Sales-Analysis-Python-Project/README.md

 1. Download the repository
 2. Open the .ipynb file in Jupyter Notebook
 3. Run all cells
+4.Open the `.html` file directly in your browser
 ---

 ## 📬 Author